Data Lifecycle Management: Corporate Liability or Strategic Advantage?

 Managing Director, AvenDATA

-1. Data Lifecycle Management: From Cost Factor to Strategic Lever
+1. Data Lifecycle Management: Transforming Cost Centers into Strategic Levers

-2. Legacy ERP Systems: Why deactivation without Archiving is not an Option?
+2. Legacy ERP Systems: Why Shutdown Without Archiving Is Not an Option

-3. Archiving as a Cornerstone of Modern DLM Strategies
+3. Archiving: The Core Foundation of Modern DLM Strategies

-In the context of Data Lifecycle Management, Archiving Legacy ERP Applications represents the critical step between Past and Future.
-The Objective is to extract Data from retired Systems in a structured manner, preserve it completely and ensure long-term readability.
-Modern Archiving Solutions enable Access to Booking Records, Master Data or Transaction Data through a central Interface, independent of the original ERP System.
-This transforms a technical Legacy Project into a clean, Audit-Proof Process.
+In the context of Data Lifecycle Management, archiving legacy ERP applications is the decisive step between your corporate past and future.
+Your goal is to extract data from retired systems in a structured way, preserving it completely and making it readable over the long term.
+Modern archiving solutions enable instant access to accounting documents, master data, or transaction records through a central interface, completely independent of the original ERP system.
+This transforms a technical debt project into a clean, audit proof process.

-Are you planning to retire old ERP Applications or struggling with growing Data Volumes?
-Let us help you develop a robust Data Lifecycle Management Strategy, including Audit-Compliant Archiving and full decoupling of your legacy Systems.
-Act now, before outdated ERP Data becomes a real Business Risk.
+Are you planning a legacy ERP retirement or struggling with skyrocketing mountains of data?
+Let us discuss a clean Data Lifecycle Management strategy, including audit ready archiving and the complete decoupling of your legacy systems.
+Act now before obsolete ERP data becomes a severe business liability.